ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 44: March 28, 2017

 58) **stack_array:** Stack implementation using array in C++.
 It contains functions like push, pop and display for a stack which can hold up to 5 integer values.

+### Day 45: March 31, 2017

+59) **tribonacci_series:** Given the first three terms of the tribonacce series as an array and a non negative integer n, the function returns the first n elements of the series as an array.